MozerBYU/IT_Projects/Software/Nginx_WAF.md

 > `sudo apt update`
 > <br> `sudo apt install nginx-core`

-### Part 1b – Download ModSecurity 3.0 and Compile It
+## Part 2 – Download and Compile ModSecurity 3.0

 For this next section we’ll need to install some packages that are required for building and compiling ModSecurity.